carlos-p-t/Google-IT-Automation-Course/README.md

 # Google-IT-Automation-Course

-The [Google Automation Professional Certificate](https://www.coursera.org/professional-certificates/google-it-automation) is a series of courses which aim to provide tools to perform automation into daily tasks.
+The [Google IT Automation Professional Certificate](https://www.coursera.org/professional-certificates/google-it-automation) is a series of courses which aim to provide tools to perform automation into daily tasks.
 This repository contains the last and most important projects given during the courses.
 A brief description of them is shown below.

 ## Mini-Project 1